 I thin a cosy and comfort read will always be something you’ve read before.
 Something familiar.
 For me, that would probably be Where Rainbows End by Cecelia Ahern.

 Curled up with a good book, what is your hot drink of choice?

 I never used to drink coffee, but spending two years working as a barista changes things.
-My favourite would be a hazelnut latte, and with my parent’s coffee machine it’s so much easier to make one at home.
+I’ve started to get into coffee a little more since then, but I still can’t stomach an espresso or strong black coffee.
+My favourite would be a hazelnut latte, and with my trusty coffee machine it’s so much easier to make one at home.